marceline-cramer/marceline-cramer/README.md

 The "cloud" doesn't really exist; it's just other people's computers.

-I'm strongly opposed to "Web3" development, and things such as cryptocurrency and NFTs.
+I'm strongly opposed to "Web3" development and software such as cryptocurrency and NFTs.
 I believe that cryptocurrency-based softwares are parasites on the free exchange of information because they introduce monetization and artificial scarcity into an already-functioning informational economy.
 Also, how the hell am